 Robert at Tifie Ranch

-In recent years, Robert has gone back to his agricultural roots through creating Barebones and the products that help people feed themselves through tending the land.
+In recent years, Robert has returned to his agricultural roots by creating Barebones and the products that help people feed themselves through tending the land.
 He’s become more in tune with mother nature and finds joy in helping others do the same.
-He’s always been a curious and spritely individual; a true kid-at-heart, who finds wonder around every bend in life.
+He’s always been a curious and spritely individual: A true kid-at-heart who finds wonder around every bend in life.

 His advice to others that are inspired to make the world a better place?